 My dream for Mohala Eyewear is that it will appeal to women who are bold in their own skin, dream big, and appreciate best-in-class quality, elegant design and timeless style.
 Women who are chic yet always have a relaxed approachability.
 Women who want their sunglasses to represent more than just fashion but also empowerment.

-The profoundly moving documentary Half the Sky: Turning Oppression Into Opportunity for Women Worldwide impacted me.
+The profoundly moving documentary Half the Sky: Turning Oppression Into Opportunity for Women Worldwide, by Nicholas Kristof and Sheryl WuDunn, impacted me.
 Seeing stories of rape, sex trafficking and girls being denied an education because of their gender made me weep and sparked a drive to do something meaningful and contribute directly to their cause.
-I knew there was a tribe who also wanted to change the future for these girls.

 I believe every girl deserves the right to an education.